mizunashi-mana/jsonparse/docs/man/parsers/typeparsers.md

 ## array parser

-This parser is check the type of target object is `array` and convert each elements as element type using receive parser for elements.
+This parser checks the type of target object is `array` and convert each elements as element type using receive parser for elements.

 ```javascript
 var sparse = require("sonparser");